ifta-faisal/Metro-Police/README.md

 # Metro-Police
-“This is a Software Engineering Lab project.”
+“This is our Software Engineering Lab project.”